 Yorkshire Dales National Park

-The Yorkshire Dales by rail is a perfect winter pick-me-up, especially as this national park is accessible on one of the UK’s most famous scenic train journeys: the Leeds-Settle-Carlisle line.
+The Yorkshire Dales by rail is easy, on one of the UK’s most famous scenic train journeys no less: the Leeds-Settle-Carlisle line.
 One of the favourite stops for trekkers is Horton-in-Ribblesdale, which gives access to the Three Peaks.
 A top book for exploring the Dales by train is Dales Rail Trails by Tony and Chris Grogan, with details of 32 walks from train stations including 18 circular hiking trails between 10-20 km.
 Other train stations of interest include Ilkley, just over an hour from York, from which you can head up to Ilkley Moor to see the Twelve Apostles Neolithic stone circle.
 Or from Skipton station head straight up to Skipton Moor with great views across the Aire Valley.
 Skipton’s historic market, dating back to medieval times, is a must for packing a picnic, operating Monday, Wednesday, Friday and Saturday throughout the year.

 Isle of Wight

 So near to several of the south of England’s railway stations and yet so gloriously far in terms of everyday stresses and strains.
 There are up to 200 Isle of Wight ferry crossings a day operating from Portsmouth, Southampton and Lymington so getting to the Isle of Wight by train is very easy.
 From London, for example, you can get to the island in around two hours.
 The Isle of Wight also has its own railway line, just 14km long between Ryde and Shanklin.
 Enjoy walks such as the 7km Towering Tennyson Trail around the most western tip of the Island taking in natural highlights of Alum Bay, The Needles and Tennyson Down.
 Pure poetry.